biobricks/pastlevel/README.md

 TODO compare disk usage for single and multi
 ```

-# differences between pastlevel and git
+# multiple heads

 pastlevel allows multiple heads.
 You never have to explicitly branch, just check out a previous commit and start changing it and merge when you want or never merge, it's up to you!

 # implementation notes

 pastlevel uses [commitdb](https://www.npmjs.com/package/commitdb) to track the version history and stores all the actual database entry for all revisions in one single leveldb database where the key is the hash of the value.
-This means that the same value is never stored twice and since leveldb already has built-in compression all data is stored in compressed form.
+This means that the same value is never stored twice and since leveldb already has built-in compression all data is stored in compressed form (unless you turn on multidb mode).

 # ToDo

 * auto-remove junk indexes on next commit

-* add 100% atomic mode
+* add 100% atomic mode (no indexes left behind ever)

-* add checks to see if a put already exists. don't commit if no change is made. have an option to disable this functionality. maybe even have an option to only check for puts larger than a certain size.

 * add options to both commitdb and pastlevel to allow the information about current checkout and current work index, as well as the work index itself, to be saved to a different database (in which case it will be prefixed with the database's id). this will be important for multi-user operation.

-* support atomic commits as an option (only additional change is that the copy operation needs to add all ops to this._ops instead of actually running them. atomic will only make sense in auto mode).
+* support atomic commits as an option (only additional change is that the copy operation needs to add all ops to this._ops instead of actually running them).

 # copyright and license

-Copyright 2015 BioBricks Foundation
+Copyright 2015-2016 BioBricks Foundation

 License is [AGPLv3](https://www.gnu.org/licenses/agpl-3.0.txt).